How to Balance Saving for Retirement, Emergency Fund, and Paying Off Debt

 If you work for someone else and your employer offers a 401(k) match, contribute as much as you need to contribute to get that match.
 It's free money.
 Don't leave it on the table.

-If you don't have an employer match or you work for yourself, you still want to start putting aside some money (even if it's a very small amount every month) for retirement as soon as you can to take advantage of compounding interest over time.
-I also use the Fidelity American Express Card (that I pay off every month) with points that convert to cash each month that's automatically deposited into my IRA account.
-This is a benefit of the card and Fidelity automatically set up this deposit for me when I enrolled.
+If you don't have an employer match or you work for yourself, you still want to start putting aside some money (even if it's a very small amount every month) for retirement as soon as you can to take advantage of compounding interest over time by setting up an IRA or ROTH IRA.

 3. Credit Card Debt Must Go, but Keep the Cards